Argentina stocks rise, peso dips to seven-year low

 * The index is up 22.4 percent since May 1 and has risen 8.5 percent this week.

-* Energy group Pampa Energia (PAM.BA: Cotización) rose 9.4 percent to 1.16 pesos per share and MerVal heavyweight Tenaris TENA.BA, which makes steel tubes for the global energy industry, gained 0.73 percent to 55.6 pesos per share.
+* Energy group Pampa Energia (PAM.BA) rose 9.4 percent to 1.16 pesos per share and MerVal heavyweight Tenaris TENA.BA, which makes steel tubes for the global energy industry, gained 0.73 percent to 55.6 pesos per share.

 * On the broader stock market, volume was thin at $16 million.
 Among active issues, 26 advanced, 30 declined and 20 ended unchanged.